Founder & Lead Editor

 Comfort and Fit

-Okay, let’s talk about putting these on your feet.
-Comfort-wise, the Ralph Sampson Lo scores high marks.
-The interior is lined with textile, which feels soft against the skin, and the padded collar and tongue do a great job of hugging the ankle without digging in.
-The perforated vamp isn't just for looks; it actually helps with breathability, keeping your feet from turning into a swamp during those long city walks.
+Now, how do these feel on foot?
+The Ralph Sampson Lo scores high marks.
+The interior textile lining feels soft against the skin, and the padded collar and tongue hug the ankle without digging in.
+The perforated vamp isn't just for looks either; it helps with breathability on long city walks.

-But here is the tricky part: sizing.
-Honestly, if there is one headache with this shoe, it is figuring out what size to buy.
-The data is all over the place.
-On one hand, you have verified reviews saying it fits "true to size" and "great!".
-On the other hand, you have a vocal group of users screaming that the sizing is "atrocious" and that you absolutely need to size down—sometimes by a full half-size or more.
+The tricky part is sizing.
+If there's one headache with this shoe, it's figuring out what size to buy.
+The feedback is split.
+Some verified reviews say it's “true to size” and “great!”
+Others insist the sizing is “atrocious” and that you need to size down, sometimes by a full half-size or more.

-My advice?
 If you have narrow or average feet, go a half-size down.
 The shoe seems to be built on a roomy last.
-If you have wide feet, or if you plan to wear thick retro tube socks (which, let’s be honest, looks great with these), you might get away with your standard size.
-Just be prepared for a bit of extra room in the toe box.
+If you have wide feet, or if you plan to wear thick retro tube socks, you may be fine in your standard size.
+Just expect a bit of extra room in the toe box.

-As for the break-in period?
-It’s practically non-existent.
-Thanks to that soft leather upper, most people find them comfortable right out of the gate.
-You might feel a little tightness around the tongue initially if you stick true-to-size, but that leather will mold to your foot pretty quickly.
+As for break-in, it's practically non-existent.
+Thanks to the soft leather upper, most people find them easy on the foot right out of the gate.
+You might feel a little tightness around the tongue if you stick true-to-size, but the leather will mold to your foot pretty quickly.

 "The leather upper is very soft." — User noting the material quality